Saw Palmetto for Hair Loss

 give it its most potent effect.
-Saw Palmetto is also used in the new HR23+ Scalp Therapy Treatment Serum.
+Saw Palmetto is also used in the the HR23+ Scalp Therapy Serum.
 This potent ingredient is believed to be a successful

 additive that can help prevent hair fall and stimulate healthy hair

-growth.
-Let us examine saw palmetto’s natural sources, exactly how it can
+Let us examine saw palmetto’s natural sources, and how it can benefit certain aspects of the hair.

 The components of saw palmetto that block the enzyme work in a similar way as